tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 For TLS 1.2 servers that support RSA key exchange using a DC-enabled end-entity certificate, a hypothetical signature forgery attack would allow forging a signature over a delegated credential.
-The forged credential could then be used by the attacker as the equivalent of a man-in-the-middle certificate, valid for 7 days.
+The forged delegated credential could then be used by the attacker as the equivalent of a man-in-the-middle certificate, valid for maximum 7 days.

 Server operators should therefore minimize the risk of using DC-enabled end-entity certificates where a signature forgery oracle may be present.